aiguohan/aiguohan.github.io/_pages/about.md

 email: aiguohan@vt.edu <br>

 ## Biography
-Aiguo Han is an Assistant Professor of the Department of Biomedical Engineering at Virginia Tech.
-His research focuses on biomedical ultrasound imaging, including quantitative ultrasound, transcranial ultrasound, ultrafast ultrasound, and applications of artificial intelligence in ultrasound imaging. <br>
+Aiguo Han is an Assistant Professor in the Department of Biomedical Engineering at Virginia Tech.
+His research lies at the intersection of biomedical ultrasound imaging and artificial intelligence (AI), with a focus on quantitative ultrasound, transcranial ultrasound, ultrafast ultrasound, and AI-enabled ultrasound imaging. <br>

 Aiguo is a member of the Acoustical Society of America (ASA), a member of the Institute of Electrical and Electronics Engineers (IEEE), and an elected Fellow of the American Institute of Ultrasound in Medicine (AIUM). <br>